-NOTE:: Land on which the indigenous vegetation is predominately grasses, forbs and shrubs and is managed as a natural ecosystem.
+Note 1 to entry: Land on which the indigenous vegetation is predominately grasses, forbs (small species of flowering plants) and shrubs and is managed as a natural ecosystem.

 [SOURCE: Adapted from United Nations Convention to Combat Desertification/Land Degradation and Desertification (UNCCD/LDD), 1994.]